Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

-\begin{Remark} \autoref{T:SubDiv} applies to the algebra $\WA(X)$ in the infinitesimal case and hence to the algebras $\TA$ and $\TAc$.
-It would be interesting to explicitly describe what this tells us about the decomposition numbers of these algebras for different quivers.
-In level $1$, this is discussed in \cite{JaMa-equating-decomposition-numbers}. \end{Remark}
+\begin{Remark} \autoref{T:SubDiv} applies to the algebra $\WA[n](X)$ in the infinitesimal case and hence to the algebras $\TA[n]$ and $\TAc[n]$.
+It would be interesting to explicitly describe what this tells us about the decomposition numbers of these algebras for different quivers. \end{Remark}